drand/drand/cmd/relay-gossip/README.md

 #### Insecurely

-If you trust the HTTP(S) endpoint, you don't need chain info or a chain-hash.
+If you trust the HTTP(S) endpoint, you don't need chain info or a chain hash.
 Note: using HTTP**S** provides trust at the transport level, but it does not allow verification that the randomness is being requested from the expected chain:

 ```go
 package main